idnzozkan/remorapy/README.md

 # Remorapy

 Remorapy, a secure online counseling platform that brings therapists and clients together.
-Designed for old-first people who need to get online therapy from the most expert therapists all around the world.
+Designed for people who need to get online therapy from the most expert therapists all around the world.

 > (It is a non-commercial demo project which still in development.)